SamWool1/RISCV_Simulator-CMPE_110_Project/README.md

 # RISCV_Simulator-CMPE_110_Project
-Reuploaded for portfolio purposes.
+Reuploaded from my GitLab for portfolio purposes.
 This was the final version of this project, which was the result of a quarter-long collaboration between myself and two other teammates (listed below).
 Some starter code WAS provided by the professor.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------